oobecomau/desktop.gov.au/docs/as-built-as-configured/hybrid-task-sequence.md

   - Item: Install Applications
     - Type: Install Applications
     - Configuration
-      - Install the following applications: Agency specific applications
+      - Install the following applications: Organisation specific applications
       - Note: This step should be considered optional and only used if the applications are unable to be migrated to Microsoft Endpoint Manager - Intune (Intune)
 - Prepare device for Windows Autopilot
   - Item: Prepare Configuration Manager Client